zenbro/mirror.vim/README.md

 * `g:mirror#cache_dir` - directory where cache is stored.
 Currently used for saving default environments, that set via `:MirrorEnvironment! <environment>`.
 * `g:netrw_silent` - this variable is related to netrw configuration.
 Possible values:
-  * 0 - transfers done normally (you should see what's going on under the hood when using `MirrorEdit` or `MirrorDiff`)
+  * 0 - transfers done normally (you should see what's going on under the hood when using `:MirrorEdit` or `:MirrorDiff` commands)
   * 1 - transfers done silently
 Silent mode will be used by default.